sreebhattacharyya/sreebhattacharyya.github.io/index.md

 As an undergraduate student, I was fortunate to have been advised by [Prof. Chris Biemann](https://www.inf.uni-hamburg.de/en/inst/ab/lt/people/chris-biemann.html) at the University of Hamburg, for my internship as a DAAD WISE Scholar.
 I worked on improving lexical resources for low-resource languages during this internship, where I also closely worked with [Dr. Abhik Jana](https://www.iitbbs.ac.in/profile.php/abhik/).
 For my undergraduate thesis at IIEST, I worked on applications of graph learning, and explored areas like medical diagnosis using GNNs, and social network analysis.

 Besides academics, I love music in any and every form.
 I trained in Indian classical and folk music vocals for almost 2 decades, often performing professionally in India.
 I also enjoy theatre, and was part of a professional group for over 6 years.
 These days, I am learning how to play the piano, and trying to understand Western classical music (with the distant dream of performing in a musical someday!).
-I enjoy trying to play tennis (which I am extremely bad at!), and am also learning to swim.
+I enjoy trying to play tennis (which I am extremely bad at!), and swimming.

 ## News